Yves33/WxGPX2/README.md

 ### Using the status bar

-The status bar displays whatever information you find usefull.
-In order to customiaze the display, double click on the status bar and enter the text you want to display.
+The status bar displays whatever information you find useful.
+In order to customize the display, double click on the status bar and enter the text you want to display.
 Any word enclosed between % signs will be replaced by current value of this field.
 Fo exemple, to display index, speed and ele, you'd use the formatstring:
 `Index : %idx% Speed (knots): %speed% Altitude (m): %ele%`